-Based on that evaluation, the Compensation Committee determined to revise its practices for granting equity awards to Senior Executives beginning in 2014 to include a substantial component (50%) of the total equity awards in the form of performance restricted stock which will ultimately vest after the end of the three year performance period with the percentage paid to be subject to a relative total shareholder return performance multiplier which can vary from 0% (resulting in the forfeiture of all granted performance-based equity awards for that year) to a top performance multiplier of 150%.
-Included in this Compensation Discussion and Analysis are details of these new performance-based shares which were first granted to Senior Executives in May 2014.
+Beginning in 2014 the Committee changed the senior officer equity awards to a combination of 50% time vested restricted stock and 50% performance restricted stock which will ultimately vest after the end of the three year performance period with the percentage paid to be subject to a relative total shareholder return performance multiplier which can vary from 0% (resulting in the forfeiture of all granted performance-based equity awards for that year) to a top performance multiplier of 150%.
+Included in this Compensation Discussion and Analysis are details of these performance-based shares which were first granted to Senior Executives in May 2014 and which were utilized again in May 2015.
 The Committee has also provided a detailed description of the Committee's methodology used to determine the total value of long-term equity grants for the Senior Executives which specifically sets forth how the Committee considers the Company's performance relative to its Peer Group in determining the amount of compensation that is actually awarded in long-term equity grants.

-Thus the Committee believes that this report details the way in which the Committee has linked Senior Executive compensation, and in particular, equity compensation, with the Company's actual performance when it is granted and in the use of the performance-based shares in the way in which it is ultimately paid.
-While the Compensation Committee will continue to evaluate its compensation policies in response to the results of the advisory "say on pay" proposal and, potentially on the report of any of the proxy advisory services.
-Based on the extensive work done by the Committee and its consultant to develop an equity grant program that includes the performance-based share awards for 50% of the equity awarded (which itself has a performance criteria included), the Committee is confident that its process for setting compensation for Senior Executives is very effective in aligning pay with performance.
-The Committee believes the results of the "say on pay" advisory vote at the May 2014 annual meeting where over 96% of the votes cast were in favor of the Company's executive pay is reflective of the stockholders concurrence with changes made by the Committee in Senior Executive equity compensation which were announced in the 2014 Proxy Statement.
+The Committee believes this report details how the Committee has linked Senior Executive compensation, and in particular, equity compensation, with the Company's actual performance for the full year prior to when it is granted and in the use of the performance-based shares in the way in which it is ultimately paid.
+While the Compensation Committee will continue to evaluate its compensation policies in response to the results of the advisory "say on pay" proposal and, potentially on the report of any of the proxy advisory services, based on the extensive work done by the Committee and its consultant to develop an equity grant program that includes the performance-based share awards for 50% of the equity awarded (which itself has a performance criteria included) and the after the fact evaluation of realizable pay in light of the decline in value of the Company's common stock in the last two years, the Committee is confident that its process for setting compensation for Senior Executives is very effective in aligning pay with performance.

-As set forth below, our CEO had 90% of his pay "at risk" or dependent on both the Company's and his individual performance and the other Named Executive Offers had an average of 87% of their pay "at risk".
+As set forth below, our CEO had 89% of his pay "at risk" or dependent on both the Company's and his individual performance and the other Named Executive Offers had an average of 86% of their pay "at risk".